Frame Grabbers Prices

 Myths Vs Facts: Why Are Frame Grabbers So Expensive?

-optics, lights etc. but none deal with vision systems (or their components) pricing.
+There are many white papers and articles available on different technologies, protocols, optics, lights etc. but none deal with vision systems (or their components) pricing.
 In this article we will try to shed some light on myth of high costs of vision related systems, and especially frame grabbers.
 To eliminate any potential arguments regarding low-quality components and manufacturing procedures, this article will focus only on high-quality products standing with verified quality control requirements.

 Historically, frame grabbers (FGs) have been considered an expensive part of machine vision equipment that maintained the same pricing levels for decades; FGs are complex products that not only require high-end integrated HW and SW designs but must also meet the high standards of most industrial applications.
 Taking everything into consideration, one may argue that the high costs are reasonable (especially when compared to the prices of cameras and optics) but we believe that this is no longer justified.